This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

 Submissions are shared via our website, e-news and poster to obtain feedback, and may be included in a festival along the river.

-Images may be made available on merchandise at locations such as the Edmonton Arts Council Shop.
+Images may be made available on merchandise at locations such as the TMK and Edmonton Arts Council Shop.

 Submissions remain the property of whoever designed them, and they are free to use their designs however they wish.